SchoolOfCode/w9_frontend-project-team-16/developer-README.md

 This is set to run on localhost:3000.

-#### Notice -
+#### Deployment Notice -
-This will **only** start up the front end of this application, to interact with a server and get the full experience of this app you will need to head over to our [backend repository](https://github.com/SchoolOfCode/w9_backend-project-team-16).
+This will start up the front end of this application, it will interact with our API and make calls to the following URLS:

+- For the 'links' on our homepage - https://revision-app-backend.herokuapp.com/links
+- For the 'code snippets' on the search page - https://revision-app-backend.herokuapp.com/snippets

+This API is deployed on and hosted by Heroku.

+To see how we have set up our API view the [backend repository](https://github.com/SchoolOfCode/w9_backend-project-team-16).

 ## Project Breakdown